-Construction Insurance Vs. Contractor’s Insurancesiadmin December 6, 2018
+Construction Insurance & Contractor’s Insurance Rundownsiadmin December 6, 2018

-Many people who work in the construction industry are independent contractors.
-Working independently allows you to set your own schedule, but you will need contractor insurance as well.
-This type of insurance protects you from liability that could happen on the job.
+Many businesses working in the construction industry are independent contractors and subcontractors.
+Even if you work as a subcontractor you will need insurance to protect you from liability and a variety of things that could happen on the job.

-Let’s learn more about construction insurance and contractor insurance and who needs this type of coverage.
+Let’s learn more about contractor insurance and who needs this type of coverage.

 Common Types of Construction Insurance